sebastien/extend/README.txt

 == Extend 2.0
 == Developer Manual
 -- Author: Sebastien Pierre <sebastien@ivy.fr>
--- Revision: 28-Jun-2007
+-- Revision: 25-Sep-2007

-Extend 2.0 is an evolution of the [Extend 1.0](http://www.ivy.fr/js/extend/1) which implemented a flexible class-based OOP layer on top of the JavaScript prototype object model.
+Extend 2.0 is an evolution of the [Extend 1.0](http://www.ivy.fr/js/extend/1) which implements a flexible class-based OOP layer on top of the JavaScript prototype object model.

 Extend 2.0 allows you to write nice and clean classes in JavaScript, features